The Synthetic Hilbert Additive Group Scheme: Introduction

 Because of the above theorem, this object base-changes to the filtered Hilbert additive groups scheme.

-\begin{rmk} To give the reader a sense of how the above objects fit together, we note that the synthetic Hilbert additive group fits into the following diagram of pullback squares:
+\begin{rmk} To give the reader a sense of how the above objects fit together, we note, following Remark \ref{rmk pullback}, that the synthetic Hilbert additive group fits into the following diagram of pullback squares:

-In particular we recover $\bH_{\bS}$ the spherical Hilbert additive group as the fiber of $\bH_{\syn}$ over $\Spec(\bS)$. \end{rmk}
+In particular, we recover the spherical Hilbert additive group as the fiber of $\bH_{\syn}$ over $\Spec(\bS)$. \end{rmk}